astro-mat/PP5_E-Commerce_Application/README.md

 - trailing whitespace
 - line too long
 - blank line contains whitespace
 The first lighthouse tests performed resulted in a 82 performance.
-This was improved by resizeng the images to its biggest dimension being 800px.
+This was improved by resizing the images to its biggest dimension being 800px.
 Performance could be improved further by introducing responsive images

 ## Technologies Used